JDBrowder523/MechaCar_Statistical_Analysis/README.md

  - Highway Fuel Economy

-### Null Hypothesis:
+### Null and Alternative Hypothesis:

- - The MechaCar will have the same or better average fuel economy as vehicles of comparable size.
+ - Null: The MechaCar will have the same average fuel economy as vehicles of comparable size.

+ - Alternative: The MechaCar will have a higher average fuel economy as vehicles of comparable size.

 ### Statistical Tests Used: